Prushka/photosite/README.md

 dynamic masonry layout and photo view from folders of images with almost no configuration needed.

-Project is built with Next.js, Tailwind CSS, and the [sharp image library](https://github.com/lovell/sharp) in 2 days.
+The project was developed in two days using Next.js, Tailwind CSS, and the [sharp image library](https://github.com/lovell/sharp).

 ## Features